balenair/balenair/docs/01-hardware-selection.md

 - One [100mm QT to QT cable](https://www.adafruit.com/product/4210) to connect the first sensor to the second sensor.
 Only required if you have two or three sensors!

 - Another [100mm QT to QT cable](https://www.adafruit.com/product/4210) to connect the second sensor to the third sensor.
 Only required if you have three sensors!

+Note that there are some additional hardware requirements if you will be using the custom 3D printed case - see this section for details.